clastix/vsphere-csi/README.md

 > **Note:** This chart is specifically designed for Kamaji-managed Tenant Clusters and is not compatible with regular Kubernetes clusters.

 ## Prerequisites
-- [Kamaji](https://kamaji.clastix.io) installed on the Management Cluster
+- Kamaji installed on the Management Cluster
--  installed in Agentless Mode on the Management Cluster
+- Sveltos installed in Agentless Mode on the Management Cluster
 - A Secret in the Management Cluster that contains vSphere CSI configuration and credentials